 - Chibbaro, Mat, P.E.
 Construction Fire Safety: Phase by Phase.
 Fire Protection Engineering.
 2009;41(Winter):8-19.

+- Evacuation Plans and Procedures.
 OSHA eTool.
 Helps small, low-hazard service or retail businesses implement an emergency action plan, and comply with OSHA's emergency-related standards.
 Includes information on portable fire extinguishers, fire prevention plans, and fire detection systems.